mlengineersalary.com

 In [22]: # openai_anthropic.ipynb

-OpenAI and Anthropic ML Engineer SalaryPPU vs capped options.
+OpenAI and Anthropic ML Engineer SalaryPBC equity vs capped options.
 Side-by-side at L4 to L7.
 The risk discussion.

 Abstract

 1 Bands triangulated from Levels.fyi OpenAI, Levels.fyi Anthropic, and public reporting in The Information and Bloomberg.
-PPU and option terms vary by cohort and offer; candidates should request explicit terms.
+Equity and option terms vary by cohort and offer; candidates should request explicit terms.

 1.Side-by-side by level